SumoLogic/sumologic-documentation/docs/observability/aws/deploy-use-aws-observability/deploy-with-terraform.md

 * `IncludeLogGroupInfo`:  Set to true to include loggroup/logstream values in logs.
 For AWS Lambda Logs IncludeLogGroupInfo must be set to True.
 * `logformat`: For Lambda, the value should be set to “Others”.
 * `log_stream_prefix`: Enter a comma-separated list of logStream name prefixes to filter by logStream.
 Please note this is separate from a logGroup.
 This is used to only send certain logStreams within a CloudWatch logGroup(s).
 LogGroup(s) still need to be subscribed to the created Lambda function.
-* `workers`: Number of lambda function invocations for Cloudwatch logs source Dead Letter Queue processing.
+* `workers`: Number of lambda function invocations for CloudWatch logs source Dead Letter Queue processing.

 **Default value:**